mahlberg-lab/clic/docs/clicanalysis/keywords.rst

 you'll see the error message: “Please select a subset”.
-So, for example, when comparing 5-grams in *Oliver Twist* (quotes) against the 19th Century Reference Corpus (quotes), we retrieve the results displayed in Figure (for a p-value of
+So, for example, when comparing 5-grams in *Oliver Twist* (quotes) against the 19th Century Reference Corpus (quotes), we retrieve the results displayed in :numref:`figure-analysis-keywords-19thcentury` (for a p-value of 0.0001).
-0.0001).
 The keyword output is by default ordered by the log-likelihood (LL) value, the 'keyness' statistic used here (for more details on the calculation, please refer to Rayson and Garside, 2000).